Rapid1898-code/Learning-Documentation/GIT.md

 ---
 ## BRANCHES
 [jump to top...](#git)<br><br>
-(BRANCH, CHECKOUT, DIFF, MERGE)
+- BRANCH, CHECKOUT, DIFF, MERGE)

-Create a new branch with the name "newFeature"
+<br>Create a new branch with the name "newFeature"
 ```markdown
 git branch newFeature
 ```